 Helpers are specific to Google Assistant and allow it to momentarily take over the conversation to get common data (full name, date and time, delivery address, etc.).

 In order to use helpers with your Dialogflow agent, you need to take these addtional steps.

 On a device

-You can test your agent on supported devices, such as a Google Home or an Android phone.
+You can test your agent on supported devices, such as a Google Home or supported mobile device.
 To do this, log into the device with the same Google account you used to login to Dialogflow and the Actions on Google Developer Console.